 Exercises For Sciatic Nerve Pain

 Up to recent years it was always thought that bed rest was the best treatment for sciatica and sciatic nerve pain.
-However this advice is no longer recommended, in fact the very best advisors recommend you keep active, as best as you possibly can.
+However this advice is no longer recommended, in fact the very best advisers recommend you keep active, as best as you possibly can.

 You should start an exercise program, of which combines non impact aerobic conditioning, such as a stationery bike, or swimming and combine this with a lower back strength training and stretching program, which strengthen the muscles that support the spine.